Anaphase/reddit-stream/README.md

 1. `type` - the type of item to stream from reddit; either "comments" or "posts"
 2. `subreddit` - (optional) the subreddit to read items from; default is "all"
 3. `user_agent` - (optional) reddit suggests supplying a unique user agent for all bots; default is "reddit-stream bot"
-4. `user` - (optional) a [rereddit](https://github.com/chuckpreslar/rereddit) user object if you've already logged in outside of this module
+4. `auth` - (optional) an object containing login credentials (see example above).
+If you use this parameter instead of the login() method, listen to the `login.success` and `login.error` events to know when you should call the start() method

 ## License